Project-Bilal/bilal-backend/README.md

 # Bilal backend Flask app #

-## To run the server: ##
+## To run the server ##

-1. `sudo -H pip3 install -U pipenv` pipenv needs to be installed
+**Prerequisite:** pipenv is installed `sudo -H pip3 install -U pipenv`

+1. Clone and navigate into the repository
-2. `pipenv install` to setup the environment and install pacakges
+2. `pipenv install` to install the the environment
-3. `pipenv run python3 app.py` start the server
+3. `pipenv run python3 app.py` to run the backend

-## To install new packages: ##

-1. `pipenv shell`
-2. `pipenv install xxxx`
+To avoid running in the shell, follow the steps below to run Project Bilal as a service.

-## Start Project Bilal on Reboot ##
+## Run Project Bilal as a Service ##
-Install the service to autostart Project Bilal on every reboot.
+Install the service to autostart Project Bilal on every reboot and run in the background.
 Update paths as needed.

 1. `sudo vi /etc/systemd/system/bilal.service`